 Also known as persistent desktops, these images might require traditional image management techniques.
 Stateful images can have low storage costs in conjunction with certain storage system technologies.
 Backup and recovery technologies such as VMware Consolidated Backup and VMware Site Recovery Manager are important when considering strategies for backup, disaster recovery, and business continuity.

-There are two ways to create stateless desktop images in Horizon 7:
+There are two ways to create stateless desktop images in View:

 You can create floating assignment pools of instant clone virtual machines.
 Folder redirection and roaming profiles can optionally be used to store user data.

-You can use View Composer to create floating or dedicated assignment pools of linked clone virtual machines.
-Folder redirection and roaming profiles can optionally be used to store user data or configure persistent disks to persist user data.
+You can use View Composer to create floating assignment pools of linked clone virtual machines.
+Folder redirection and roaming profiles can optionally be used to store user data.

-There are several ways to create stateful desktop images in Horizon 7:
+There are several ways to create stateful desktop images in View: